CathalD/BlueCarbon_Eelgrass_Workshop/03_Field_Methods/README.md

 This section of the workshop focuses on **collecting the data** in the field.
-Once the sampling design is set ([Section 2](../02_Project_Planning/)), it's time for the field team to collect **sediment cores** at the planned locations.
+Once the sampling design is set ([Section 2](../02_Project_Planning/)), it's time for the field team to collect **sediment cores**.
 Here we cover the necessary equipment, tips for consistent coring, compaction measurement, and completing the [**field data sheet**](../Eelgrass_Carbon_Datasheet_v2.pdf) (blank, printable copies are in [`datasheets/`](datasheets/); see [Field data sheet](#field-data-sheet), below).